FirePlank/Auto-Chess/README.md

 https://drive.google.com/file/d/1XvPG42slB2txM0sW6VHnB4g4HXXF496n/view?usp=sharing

 ## Upcoming Features
-- The ability to promote independedly.
+~~- The ability to promote independedly.
 Right now when the bot wants to promote the user has to click the promotion piece manually.
-This is easy to implement but i'm just too lazy right now to do it.
+This is easy to implement but i'm just too lazy right now to do it.~~

 ## Troubleshooting
 If the bot is not detecting the board,